“Zachary Cale is the best singer-songwriter working right now. Period.” -POP MATTERS read more…

 “With fleet fingerpicking, languid ballads and country-tinged dust ups, Zachary Cale works along the folk rock divide recalling beloved troubadours like Michael Chapman, Bob Dylan and John and Beverly Martyn.” -WFMU

 “New York transplant, Zachary Cale’s folk sound is as beautifully raw as they come.
-Local audiences enjoy quietly reflective ballads from this shaggy haired musician.
-His unusual voice and poetic songwriting are pleasantly welcomed surprises.” -CBS NEW YORK
+His unusual voice and poetic songwriting are pleasantly welcomed surprises.” –CBS NEW YORK

 “Cale has perfected a kind of avant-folk craziness that never sounds precious” -THE NASHVILLE SCENE

-DAYTROTTER SESSION (May 2011) – live audio and artist feature
+DAYTROTTER SESSION (Recorded on US Tour May 2011) – live audio and artist feature

 Artist feature and Interview with GO FOLK YOURSELF read more…